jonnonz1/nz-statute-book/acts/public/1993/privacy-act-1993.md

 ### 11 Enforceability of principles
 (1) The entitlements conferred on an individual by subclause (1) of principle 6, in so far as that subclause relates to personal information held by a public sector agency, are legal rights, and are enforceable accordingly in a court of law.
-(2) Subject to subsection (1) of this section, the information privacy principles do not confer on any person any legal right that is enforceable in a court of law.
+(2) Subject to subsection (1), the information privacy principles do not confer on any person any legal right that is enforceable in a court of law.

 ## Part 3 — Privacy Commissioner